Wednesday, July 24, 2024

 One Woman Climbs A Mountain for her Faith: Egeria, It.
 1.3.7 - 1.4.1

 Egeria was a Christian woman from Spain who lived during the 4th century CE.
-Her narrative of her pilgrimage is an important document, as it shows rare insight into the lives of women during that time period.
-She was not only able to travel to visit holy sites in Constantinople, Jerusalem, and other holy places, she was also literate and able to write of her experiences.
+The narrative of her pilgrimage is an important document, as it shows rare insight into the lives of women during that time period.
+She was not only able to travel to visit holy sites in Constantinople, Jerusalem, and other holy places, she was also literate and able to write of her experiences to the women in her social circle, who were presumably also literate.

-After we talked a bit, the holy folk blessed us, and we went outside the doors of the church, and I began to ask them about certain places.
+After we talked a bit, the holy folk blessed us.
+Then we went outside of the church, and I began to ask them about certain places.
 Immediately, the holy men took me on a tour.
-They showed me the cave where Holy Moses was, when he ascended the holy mountain to obtain the Ten Commandments, and where he later broke the first copy of them when his people had broken those rules.
+They showed me the cave where Holy Moses was when he ascended the holy mountain to obtain the Ten Commandments, and where he later broke the first copy of them when his people had broken those rules.
 They showed me other places, as many as I had asked about, and even more that they had known about that I didn’t.

 Hac sic ergo posteaquam communicaveramus et dederant nobis eulogias sancti illi et egressi sumus foras ostium ecclesiae, tunc coepi eos rogare, ut ostenderent nobis singula loca.
 Tunc statim illi sancti dignati sunt singula ostendere.
 Nam ostenderunt nobis speluncam illam, ubi fuit sanctus Moyses, cum iterato ascendisset in montem Dei, ut acciperet denuo tabulas, posteaquam priores illas fregerat peccante populo, et cetera loca, quaecumque desiderabamus vel quae ipsi melius noverant, dignati sunt ostendere nobis.